ThomasLindskov/Communal/README.md

 ## Website
 The app is available at [link](https://communal.netlify.app/).
 Things to do:
 * Create an account
-* Login
+* Log in
 * Change profile picture and information
 * Chat in general chats
 * Chat in private chats
-* Create another users to see persistent chat messages
+* Create other users to see persistent chat messages

 ## Collaboration
 Made in collab with 3 other students mainly Niklas, Emil and Philip.